ZexiXin/CYBR8420/Code analysis for Software Security Engineering.md

 Summary of key findings from manual and/or automated scanning.
 This summary should include mappings to CWEs to describe categories of major findings.

+Our general findings were that Croc, for what the program seeks to do, does so with relative security.
+This is made easier with Croc’s developmental goal of simplicity.
+Seen in [Croc documentation](https://schollz.com/blog/croc6/) and emphasized throughout, croc is summarized by its authors as “croc = fast + secure +simple.”.
+The “simple” aspect refers to Crocs narrow scope, it avoids feature creep and bloat.
+The “secure” refers to its password-protected and encrypted file transfer service.
+During our analysis, we found these features present and done so with software assurance in mind.

+However, there were some key findings in our manual review.
+There were several instances of weak input-validation we noted (CWE-20).
+Give that the only real way to interact with Croc is the typing prompt, this was a disappointing find.
+Certain confidential information, like IP addresses, are hard-coded into the process (CWE-287, CWE- CWE-291) which is lacking because the mere address is the only real authentication system that Croc uses outside of the password prompt.
+Log messaging for error handling is also a weak point (CWE-544) in that it seems to be extremely inconsistent in the code.
+Several locations were noted where one would think an error handler would be implemented in some way, even if just a basic exit condition.

 #### Planned or ongoing contributions to the upstream open-source project (documentation, design changes, code changes, communications, etc.) These can be based on any of the prior assignments in the class.